tr8dr/tr8dr.github.io/_posts/2020-08-13-FeatureSelection.markdown

 ### LDA
 LDA solves some of the problems of PCA, where instead of determining orthogonal components on maximum variance axes, determines components than maximize linear class-separation.
-Sebastian Raschka has an excellent [deep dive into LDA](https://sebastianraschka.com/Articles/2014_python_lda.html), contrasting to PCA .
+Sebastian Raschka has written an excellent article on [Linear Discriminant Analysis](https://sebastianraschka.com/Articles/2014_python_lda.html), contrasting to PCA .
 Borrowing a diagram from his blog:

 <p>